-UCD’s Veterinary Science course is ranked 24th globally in the QS rankings by subject, while nursing at UCD is 31st worldwide.
+UCD received an overall score of 62.9 in the global QS rankings.[/caption]UCD's Veterinary Science course is ranked 24th globally in the QS rankings by subject, while nursing at UCD is 31st worldwide.

 In a statement published in the Irish Times, UCD President Prof Andrew Deeks welcomed the improved ranking, saying the university had invested “considerable resources to ensure our education curriculum includes transferable skills that our graduates take forward into their working careers."